kafka-ops/julie/docs/workflow-setup.rst

 - Is using docker as an agent.
 We suggest this as a best practise, but it is possible as well to run this with any agent available that has access to a host where the Kafka Topology Builder is installed.
 - There are a few verification, or test, steps.
 This are checks that run automatically for every Pull Request.
 - In the pipeline the reader can see the topology files are passes as jenkins parameters, see *${TopologyFiles}*
 - An important post step is configured where the pipeline will inform back to the git server the result of the verification.
-This step needs access to each server token, for the case of this pipeline a previosly configured github token.
+This step needs access to each server token, for the case of this pipeline a previously configured github token.

 Setting up the main pipeline